unix4fun/ic/README.md

     go build
     go install

-or fill up an issue so we can investigate and fix.
+or fill up a github issue so we can investigate and fix.

 Binary `ic` should then be in `$GOPATH/bin`